patfiaux/CRSsim/README.md

 ```

-Selection strength: To understand the details of the selection strength it is helpful to have some understanding of the Dirichlet distribution.
+3.1.6 **Selection strength**.
+To understand the details of the selection strength it is helpful to have some understanding of the Dirichlet distribution.
 Both for the selection screen as well as for the FACS screen the probability of each guide being either selected or sorted into a given pool is given by a Dirichlet random variate.
 As an example:

 Cells are sorted into three pools: high, medium and low gene expression.
 The expected probability that a negative control will be sorted into each of the given pools are 0.48, 0.48, and 0.04, respectively.
 For each guide, this probability shifts slightly.
 The Dirichlet random variable provides this variation.
 All cells containing a negative control guide are subsequently assigned to each of the three pools with following probabilities:  `rdirichlet(1, c(48, 48, 4))`.